wxWidgets/wxPyWeb/pages/reporting-issues.rst

 1. Do your due diligence and **search** for any previous reports or other information about the bug you've discovered, not just the GitHub issues but Google for it too.
-You may find that it is already known, perhaps that there is a workaround for it, or even that it is intended behaviour and is not a bug.
+You may find that it is already known, perhaps that there is a workaround for it, or even that it is intended behavior and is not a bug.

 2. If you're not on the **latest version** of wxPython, get it and try to